John Matthews (historian)

-Career

-Born in 1940, Matthews was educated at The Queen's College, Oxford, completing undergraduate studies there and earning a DPhil in 1970.
+Life and career

+Matthews was born in 1940.
+He studied at The Queen's College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1962: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
+He went on to earn a Doctor of Philosophy (DPhil) in 1970.
+His doctoral thesis was titled "The supporters of the Emperor in Western society in the age of Theodosius".
+His supervisor was Peter Brown, then a fellow of All Souls College.

 He held the Dyson Junior Research Fellowship in Greek Culture at Balliol College, Oxford, from 1965 to 1969, and was then elected an official fellow of Corpus Christi College, Oxford.
 He returned to The Queen's College in 1976, when he was elected a fellow.
 At the University of Oxford, he was also a lecturer in Middle and Later Roman History from 1969 to 1990, when he was promoted to a readership; he was promoted again in 1992, to a personal chair as Professor of Late Roman History.
 Matthews left both The Queen's College and the University of Oxford in 1996 to take up a professorship of Roman History at Yale University, where he was also John M. Schiff Professor of Classics and History from 2001 to 2014.

 Honours and awards

 Matthews was elected a Fellow of the Royal Historical Society in 1986, a Fellow of the British Academy (the United Kingdom's national academy for the humanities) in 1990, and a Fellow of the Society of Antiquaries of London in 1993.
-He was awarded an honorary DLitt by the University of Leicester in 2003.
+He was awarded an honorary Doctor of Letters (DLitt) by the University of Leicester in 2003.